COVID-19 Coronavirus Information Updates

 There is lots of space within the woodland here and therefore people will be able to effectively socially distance from other visitors whilst out in the forest at their respective camps without the need of wearing face coverings (unless of course you prefer to wear a face mask for personal, health or safety reasons OR current government regulations have changed since this guidance was posted).

 If you are bringing your own camp toilet, we have a dedicated camp toilet emptying room (strictly no chemicals allowed as our facility is 100% organic).

 Remember to properly wash your hands with the anti-bac soaps provided upon entering the toilets and dish washing areas.

-Be considerate to others – if you or any of your family group are showing signs or symptoms of C19 you must not under any circumstance visit the camp site.
-Government guidance recommends self-isolating at home and contacting a medical professional to book in for a test.
+Be considerate to others – if you or any of your family group are showing signs or symptoms of COVID or any other contagious illness we still recommend that you do not visit the camp site.
+We are still in sensitive times and caring for others is still very important.

 What to expect with general campsite activities

 We will still continue to sign in/register on arrival without physical contact

 If the staff are checking in another visitors and the check-in area seems too busy to remain socially distanced, then please continue to respect other people's personal space.
 Regular visitors will be aware that our reception is an open plan outdoor seating area under a gazebo, so super easy to maintain good distances with people who are not comfortable still with strangers in their personal space.